-THE THIRD CALEIDOSCOPE FILM FESTIVAL WILL BE HELD IN BOSTON ON SEP 9th and 10th, 2017.
+THE THIRD CALEIDOSCOPE FILM FESTIVAL WILL BE HELD IN BOSTON ON SEP 8th - 10th, 2017 at MIT and Apple Cinemas, Cambridge.
 PLEASE MARK YOUR CALENDAR.
 FILMS CAN NOW BE SUBMITTED USING THIS FORM.
 Please check out the festival information and submissions page as well.

 All Trophies were sponsored by Urban Public Companies